nithyaramakrishnan/data-shield/uninstall.md

   ```
   {: codeblock}

-3. Optional: Delete your instance of `cert-manager`.
+3. Delete your instance of `cert-manager`.

   1. Uninstall `cert-manager`.